 Do you need to store all of your bottles of craft paint, but want easy access to it?
 This pretty and colorful DIY “wallflower” craft paint storage organizer not only organizes your paint, but looks oh so cute doing it!

 So you know those chic women who love black and white?
 The ladies who always look sophisticated with their neutral decor and dramatic blacks?
 Yeah, that’s not me.
 I love COLOR!
-And lot’s of it.
+And lots of it.
 So it’ll come as no surprise to learn that I have a lot of paint colors in my craft room.
 During my 30-day craft room organization challenge, I found that I had over 50 of those little 2 oz. acrylic craft paint bottles in one box alone.
 So when I decided to organize my paint, I knew I had to make some sort of craft paint storage that held a LOT of paint.

 I could have just made a shelf unit and set all the little bottles up on the rows, side by side, like little cheerful soldiers.
-But I was worried it wa just take up TOO MUCH of my previous wall storage space.
+But I was worried it would take up TOO MUCH of my wall storage space.
 So I came up with another idea—if I let the paint lie on its side, I could fit more paint bottles on the wall and I could still see all the colors.

 So I scoured Pinterest, hoping for some ideas.
 I didn’t find much, but I DID see people using PVC pipes to build things, specifically to build craft organizers.
 That’s when I got the bright idea to use cut pieces of wide PVC for my paints.
 And while I was at it, I could arrange the PVC pipes into a pretty flower!